 Trump confirms he's under investigation, takes swipe at Rosenstein

-President Trump confirmed he is under investigation by Special Counsel Robert Mueller and also appeared to take a swipe at Deputy Attorney General Rod Rosenstein in a fiery Friday tweet that capped a string of morning messages.
+President Trump confirmed he is under investigation by Special Counsel Robert Mueller and also took a swipe at Deputy Attorney General Rod Rosenstein in a fiery Friday tweet that capped a string of morning messages.

 "I am being investigated for firing the FBI Director by the man who told me to fire the FBI Director!
 Witch Hunt," Trump wrote.